wp-plugins/jm-last-twit-shortcode/readme.txt

 = 2.8 =
 * 13 mar 2013
 * Important !
 Fix transient.
 2.7 was a bad update.
 Sorry guys.
-* Correct wrong hook for translation
+* Correct wrong hook for translation we need in frontend

 = 2.7 =
 * 10 mar 2013